 Cap and gown fees (also known as senior dues) cover cap, gown, stole, tassel, diploma cover, and other costs associated with graduation and senior activities.
-All seniors participating in the graduation ceremony must order a cap and gown from Balfour.
+All seniors participating in the graduation ceremony must order a cap and gown from 3rd Ascent.
 Seniors cannot use a cap and gown from a previous year because the company that makes them sometimes changes the color blocking during production.

 Senior Post-secondary Planning Information